Developer Guide

 Alternative 1 (current choice): Return subclass of

-upon execution.- After command execution, the command result is returned to
+CommandResultupon execution.- After command execution, the command result is returned to

-, which has access to the status bar element. - By using polymorphism, additional information can be added to the command results of relevant commands.
+MainWindow, which has access to the status bar element. - By using polymorphism, additional information can be added to the command results of relevant commands.

 - As

-already receives the command results in order to update the text result box, the simplest way of implementing the status bar update would be to use the command results to update the status bar as well.
+MainWindowalready receives the command results in order to update the text result box, the simplest way of implementing the status bar update would be to use the command results to update the status bar as well.

 - After command execution, the command result is returned to